-The "To bee or not to bee" dataset [1] contains audio recordings from the OpenSource bee hive (OSBH) and NU-Hive [2] projects.
+The "To bee or not to bee" dataset [1] contains audio recordings from the OpenSource bee hive (OSBH) 2 and NU-Hive [2] projects.
 The dataset provides 12 hours of audio data, with segments labelled as containing bee sounds constituting 25% of the total recordings; the remaining segments are labelled as not containing bee sounds.
 On this dataset, Nolasco and Benetos [3] evaluate the use of a support vector machine classifier (SVM) and a convolutional neural network (CNN).
-Their study shows that an SVM classifier is mostly superior to a CNN, but also indicates that a larger context (i.e., a longer
+Their study shows that an SVM classifier is mostly superior to a CNN, but also indicates that a larger context (i.e., a longer audio input) can improve the network's performance.

 Data

 AE (technical)

 Bee Data

-Technical

-Det